yosBoi/notes-app/README.md

 Web app made using MERN stack.

+React context is used for maintaining auth state and user.
+React hooks are used for state management.

 Users can register/log in and create/edit/delete notes.
+Users can reset password (using recovery code sent to their registered email ID).
-User info and notes are stored in database.
+User info and notes are stored in a mongoDB database.

 User passwords are hashed using bcrypt, and session authentication is done using JWT